-10. (1) and (2) The exemption for intragroup transactions is based on the premise that the risk created by these transactions is expected to be managed in a centralized manner to allow for the risk to be identified and managed appropriately.
+7.10.
+(1) and (2) The exemption for intragroup transactionsexemption is based on the premise that the risk created by these transactions is expected to be managed in a centralized manner to allow for the risk to be identified and managed appropriately.
 Entities using this exemption should have appropriate legal documentation between the affiliated entities and detailed operational material outlining the robust risk management techniques used by the overall parent entity and its affiliated entities when entering into the intragroup transactions.

-Paragraph 10(1)(a) extends the availability of the intragroup transaction exemption provided for in subsection (2) to transactions among entities that do not prepare consolidated financial statements.
-This may apply, e.g., to cooperatives or other entities that are prudentially supervised on a consolidated basis.
+Paragraph 10(1)(This subsection sets out the conditions that must be met for the counterparties to rely on the intragroup exemption for a transaction in a mandatory clearable derivative.
+Subparagraph (a)(i) extends the availability of the intragroup transaction exemption provided for in subsection (2) to transactions among certain entities that do not prepare consolidated financial statements.
+This may apply, e.g., to cooperatives or other entities that are prudentially supervised on a consolidated basis. -Entities prudentially supervised on a consolidated basis are counterparties that are supervised on a consolidated basis either by the Office of the Superintendent of Financial Institutions (Canada), a government department or a regulatory authority of Canada or a jurisdiction of Canada responsible for regulating deposit-taking institutions.

 Subsection (2) sets out the conditions that must be met for the intragroup counterparties to rely on the intragroup exemption for a transaction in a mandatory clearable derivative.
-Paragraph (b) refers to a system of risk management policies and procedures designed to monitor and manage the risks associated with a particular transaction.
-We are of the view that a group of affiliated entities may structure its centralized risk management according to its unique needs, provided that the program reasonably monitors and manages risks associated with non-centrally cleared derivatives.
+Paragraph (bParagraph (c) refers to a system of risk management policies and procedures designed to monitor and manage the risks associated with a particular transaction.
+We are of the view that a group of affiliated entitiescounterparties relying on this exemption may structure itstheir centralized risk management according to itstheir unique needs, provided that the program reasonably monitors and manages risks associated with non-centrally cleared derivatives.

-- (3) Within 30 days of the first transaction between two affiliated entities relying on the section 10 intragroup exemption, a completed Form 94-101F1 Intragroup Exemption ("Form 94-101F1") must be submitted to the regulator to notify the regulator that the exemption is being relied upon.
-The information submitted in the Form 94-101F1 will aid the regulators in better understanding the legal and operational structure being used to allow counterparties to benefit from the intragroup exemption.
-The obligation to submit the completed Form 94-101F1 is imposed on one of the counterparties to a transaction relying on the exemption.
-For greater clarity, a completed Form 94-101F1 must be submitted for each pairing of affiliated entities that seek to rely upon the intragroup exemption. - (4) Examples of changes to the information submitted that we would consider material include: (i) a change in the control structure of one or more of the affiliated entities listed in
+(32) Within 30 days of the first transaction between two affiliated entities relying on the section Form 10-intragroup exemption, a completed 94-101F1 Intragroup Exemption ("Form 94-101F1") must be submitted delivered to the regulator to notify the regulator that the exemption is being relied upon.
+The information submitted provided in the Form 94-101F1 will aid the regulators in better understanding the legal and operational structure being used to allowallowing counterparties to benefit from the intragroup exemption.
+The obligation to submitdeliver the completed Form 94-101F1 is imposed on one of the counterparties to a transaction relying on the exemption.
+For greater clarity, a completed Form 94-101F1 must be submitted delivered for each pairing of affiliated entities counterparties that seek to rely upon the intragroup exemption.
+One completed Form 94-101F1 is valid for every transaction between the pair provided that the requirements set out in subsection (1) continue to apply.

-Form 94-101F1, and (ii) any significant amendment to the risk evaluation, measurement and control procedures of an affiliated entity listed in Form 94-101F1.
+(43) Examples of changes to the information submitted provided that we would consider material require an amended Form 94-101F1 include: (i) a change in the control structure of one or more of the affiliated entities counterparties listed in Form 94-101F1, and (ii) any significant amendment to the risk evaluation, measurement and control procedures of an affiliated entity counterparty listed in Form 94-101F1.